-- 1. Physical harm or threat of physical harm to any person or persons, including, but not limited to assault, sexual abuse, or other forms of physical abuse. - Harassment, including but not limited to, physical, verbal or electronic, oral, written or video, which is beyond the bounds of protected free speech, directed at a specific individual or group of individuals, easily construed as "fighting words" and likely to cause an immediate breach of the peace. - 3.
-Conduct, whether physical, verbal or electronic, oral, written or video, which threatens the mental health, physical health, or safety of any person or persons including, but not limited to hazing, drug or alcohol abuse, and other forms of destructive behavior. - 4.
-Misuse of academic resources or facilities, or misuse of computer software, hardware, data, equipment or networks. - 5.
+- 1. Physical harm or threat of physical harm to any person or persons, including, but not limited to assault, sexual abuse, or other forms of physical abuse. - 2.
+Harassment, including but not limited to, physical, verbal or electronic, oral, written or video, which is beyond the bounds of protected free speech, directed at a specific individual or group of individuals, easily construed as "fighting words" and likely to cause an immediate breach of the peace. - 3.
+Conduct, whether physical, verbal or electronic, oral, written or video, which threatens the mental health, physical health, or safety of any person or persons including, but not limited to hazing, drug or alcohol abuse, solicitation and other forms of destructive behavior. - 4.
+Misuse of academic resources or facilities, or misuse of computer software, hardware, data, equipment, College email account or networks. - 5.
 Intentional disruption or obstruction of lawful activities of the College or its members including their exercise of the right to assemble and peaceful protest or leading/inciting others to disrupt scheduled/normal College operations. - 6.
 Theft or damage of College, personal, public, or private property/services or illegal possession or use of the same. - 7.
-Forgery, alteration or fabrication of identification badges/cards, student records, grades, diplomas, applications or other College documents.
+Forgery, alteration, or fabrication of identification badges/cards, student records, grades, diplomas, applications or other College documents.
 Including, but not limited to possession of falsified materials or misrepresentation of any kind to a College or Hospital official or law enforcement. - 8.
 Unauthorized entry, use, or occupation of College or Hospital facilities that are locked, closed or otherwise restricted to use.
-Including, but not limited to unauthorized use of equipment, keys, and identification badges. - 9.
-Disorderly conduct including, but not limited to public intoxication, lewd, indecent or obscene behavior or expression, libel, slander, and illegal gambling. - 10.
-Illegal use, possession, purchase, distribution, manufacture, or sale of alcohol, drugs, controlled substances, or any other violation of College or Hospital polices on alcohol, drugs and tobacco.
+Including, but not limited to unauthorized use of equipment, keys, and identification badges.

-- 11. Failure to comply with the lawful directives of College or Hospital officials who are performing the duties of their office, especially as they are related to the maintenance of safety and security. - 12.
+- 9. Disorderly conduct including, but not limited to public intoxication, lewd, indecent or obscene behavior or expression, libel, slander, and illegal gambling. - 10.
+Illegal use, possession, purchase, distribution, manufacture, or sale of alcohol, drugs, controlled substances, or any other violation of College or Hospital polices on alcohol, drugs and tobacco. - 11.
+Failure to comply with the lawful directives of College or Hospital officials who are performing the duties of their office, especially as they are related to the maintenance of safety and security. - 12.
 Unauthorized possession or use of any weapon including, but not limited to knifes, firearms, BB-guns, airsoft guns, air rifles, explosive devices, fireworks, or any other dangerous, illegal, or hazardous object or material, and improper use as a weapon of any otherwise permitted object or material. - 13.
-Interference with or misuse of fire alarms, smoke detectors, sprinklers, elevators, or any other safety and security equipment or programs. - 14.
+Interference with or misuse of fire alarms, smoke detectors, sprinklers, elevators, or any other safety, security or surveillance equipment or programs. - 14.
 Hate crimes or bias related incidents involving criminal activity motivated by an individual's bias or attitude against a specific individual or group based on perceived or actual personal characteristics. - 15.
 Use by any student of the College or Hospital name or a claim to speak or act on behalf of the College or Hospital without due authorization. - 16.
 Violation of any local, state, or federal law which has a negative impact of the wellbeing of the College, Hospital or its individual members. - 17.
 Violation of College or Hospital polices, rules, or regulations that are published in the Student Handbook, or any other official College or Hospital publications or agreements. - 18.
-Failure to comply with any official New York State or County Department of Health policies, procedures, guidance or directives.
+Failure to comply with any official New York State or County Department of Health policies, procedures, guidance or directives. - 19.
+Failure to abide by the American Nurses Association's Code of Ethics for Nurses (standards of ethical practice and conduct).